 You can get inspirations from these great-looking Cover Photos examples so you can come up with a remarkable Cover Photo for your Facebook Fan Page.

 Step 4: Design Your Cover Photo

 Once you have chosen which photo to use, and the text to include, you can design your Cover Photo.
 You can use editing software to integrate them together to create a special and effective Cover Photo.
-A simple and free software that you can use to design your Cover Photo is PicMonkey.
+Simple and free software that you can use to design your Cover Photo is PicMonkey.

 PicMonkey features include: